geekahertz/cordova-webintent/README.md

         }
     );

-Here is an example of using webintent to scan a barcode (provided you have zxing barcode scanner installed)
+Here is another example of using webintent to scan a barcode and return the barcode info. in an JSON object (provided you have zxing barcode scanner installed)

     window.plugins.webintent.startActivityForResult(
         {